 Initial interview questions will evaluate your understanding and knowledge of accounting practices.

-The knowledge requirements will vary depending on the employer, the scope and level of the accounting job but typically include:
+The knowledge and technical requirements will vary depending on the employer, the scope and level of the accounting job but typically include:

-Accountant interview questions around the knowledge requirements are generally answered by reviewing your resume or CV as they refer directly to your qualifications, your training and your work task experience.
+Accountant interview questions around the technical and knowledge requirements are generally answered by reviewing your resume as they refer directly to your qualifications, your training and your work task experience.

 Expect interview questions such as: